maxtoroq/maxtoroq.github.io/XCST/docs/code-generation.md

 Note the `-LibsAndPages` flag, this is only relevant in ASP.NET; otherwise, remove it.

 When you build your project a `xcst.generated.cs` file will be generated.
-This file will include the code for all the [named packages](..\c\package.html#dt-named-package) in any subdirectory starting from the project directory.
+This file will include the code for all packages located in any subdirectory starting from the project directory.

 Next, add `xcst.generated.cs` to your project.
 Note that, because we are using a pre-build event, this file does not need to exist when you build and generate code for the first time.